Zequez/logseq-vault/pages/Unblock Third Eye.md

 - ---
 - Belief system within the center.
 Under the belief that has been abandoned from the light.
 Abandonment of the light.
 "How could I be supported by the light under the circumstances of torture and prosecution?"
 	- Shift perception to start regarding us as the light.
 We've come into physical experience many times to anchor in light into the experience.
-	-
+	- The light needs us to be anchored into this reality.
+		- We sometimes think light, creation, does not need anything from us and that we need everything from it.
+This is -
 - ---
 -